anibalgomezprojects/balerocms-enterprise/docs/README.md

 ### Updating Software

+    $ cd balerocms-enterprise
     $ git pull
     $ git checkout NEW_VERSION

+Note: If you edited some files, execute this command after git checkout:

+    $ git add .
+    $ git checkout --force NEW VERSION

 Be sure, your db/migrations are added successfully.
 It will be executed automatically.